gregecmaregec/gregecmaregec.github.io/_pages/code_showoff.md

 <br>
 <br>

-### bash script to load an ssh guest directly to a program
+### bash script to load a guest directly to a program

 `bash script`